zarr-conventions/zarr-conventions-spec/README.md

 - Why isn't `zarr_conventions` a top-level metadata key?
   - Creating a new top-level key would require a new extension point in Zarr, which in turn requires a lengthy ZEP process.
-  - By putting `zarr_conventions` in attributes, we affirm that it is outside of the purview of the Zarr spec itself; these conventions are purely "adopter" metadata.
+  - By putting `zarr_conventions` in attributes, we affirm that it is outside of the purview of the Zarr spec itself; these conventions are purely "user" metadata.
   - Once the `zarr_conventions` mechanism has matured, we may attempt to promote it to a top-level metadata key in the future.

 - How should we handle pre-existing "implicit conventions" like [ome-zarr](https://ome-zarr.readthedocs.io/en/stable/) or Xarray's `_FillValue` encoding?